Matcha latte: Origins of matcha

+Emergence of modern matcha

+The modern form of matcha, characterized by its deep green color and mellow flavor, developed gradually between the 15th and 16th centuries in Uji, Kyoto.
+This development was following closely with the adoption of a unique shaded cultivation method known as Ōishita saibai.
+Although this technique was originally developed as an effective measure to prevent frost damage, it resulted in the increased production of theanine, contributing to the creation of the distinctive flavor profile of matcha.

+In the 16th century Azuchi-Momoyama period, matcha-flavored kakigōri (shaved ice) made its first appearance, followed by the emergence of matcha ice cream during the Meiji era in the 19th century.
+During the 20th century, a variety of wagashi (Japanese sweets) infused with matcha were developed.

+As matcha spread globally in the late 20th and early 21st centuries, new ways of consuming it emerged, including sweetened beverages such as the modern matcha latte.

 Introduction to Western cafés

 The modern matcha latte is a Western adaptation that emerged in cafés in the late 20th and early 21st centuries.
 Its growth accelerated when Starbucks introduced its matcha latte in 2006, followed by Dunkin' with its own version in 2020.
 These chains helped mainstream the drink among younger consumers.

 Popularity on social media

 The drink became widely popular in the 2020s due to its visibility on TikTok and Instagram, where influencers showcased brightly colored matcha beverages as part of “clean” and wellness-focused aesthetics.
 In the United Kingdom, Blank Street Coffee has been credited with helping popularize the drink.

-Some tea specialists have criticized commercial matcha lattes for using lower-grade green tea powder instead of ceremonial-grade matcha.
-Reports from Japan have also warned of shortages linked to increased global demand for matcha, especially ceremonial grades.
+Some tea specialists have criticized commercial matcha lattes for using lower-grade, generic powdered green tea instead of actual matcha, which in Japan refers only to dried, unrolled shade-grown tea known as "tencha" (碾茶) that is then stone-ground.
+This is often referred to as "ceremonial grade" matcha in Western countries, although no such term or classification exists in Japan.
+Reports from Japan have also warned of shortages of matcha linked to increased global demand.
+The rapid growth in global demand has also led to increased concerns about counterfeit matcha and market instability, with reports describing the modern matcha trade as “the Wild West” due to fraud and inflated resale prices.
 Critics argue that Western consumers sometimes misunderstand the drink, treating it primarily as a trend while overlooking its cultural and ceremonial roots.